sashokbg/blog/docs/posts/2025-09-25_stop_splitting.md

 And so very often, we don't even realize we are sliding on the slipper slope of fragmentation.

 ## Links

+Here are some links to publications that talk about similar issues:

 - [Introducing Domain-Oriented Microservice Architecture](https://www.uber.com/en-FR/blog/microservice-architecture/)